Flotomate/product_docs/source/change-management/inside-a-change.rst

 ==================================

-The :ref:`Details View <change-details-view>` of a Change gives the tools for a Technician to collaborate with other Technicians; schedule a timeline for the change process; and record planning details regarding the change.
+The :ref:`Details View <change-details-view>` of a Change gives the tools to a Technician to collaborate with other Technicians; he can schedule a timeline for the change process and record planning details regarding the change.

 -  **Collaborate**: There are multiple stakeholders in a Change, and